cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 RPC_URL="http://checkers:26657"
 ```

-As you will run the checkers chain in a container named `checkers`.
+This will run the checkers chain in a container named `checkers`.

 </CodeGroupItem>